ietf-ccamp-wg/ietf-network-inventory/README.md

-# A YANG Data Model for Optical Network Inventory
+# A YANG Data Model for Network Hardware Inventory

 ## Scope